 Update: This 2014 post emphasized “Entangling the Biological” as part of a series on teaching four fields Introduction to Anthropology.
 Please also see:

-- My current Introduction to Anthropology 2018 and Intro to Anthro 2018 course outlines.
+- My current Introduction to Anthropology course outline is based on Through the Lens of Anthropology as Intro to Anthro 2020.

 For spring 2014, another round of Introduction to Anthropology.
 Another chance to figure out What is Anthropology?
 But most importantly, another attempt to introduce anthropology as a way of thinking about and living in the world.
 As I noted in my Cultural Anthropology 2013 update, I was excited to try teaching Lila Abu-Lughod’s book Do Muslim Women Need Saving?
 Abu-Lughod’s 2002 article has been on my must-teach list since it came out.
 It speaks to one of the most pressing issues of our time, the need to disaggregate the false images and blanket-statements about Muslims.
 The original article was written before Iraq, so the book should have been a much-welcome update.

 The Abu-Lughod book will be a change from my previous 2012-2013 Introduction to Anthropology which featured Ruth Gomberg-Muñoz, Labor and Legality: An Ethnography of a Mexican Immigrant Network as a short ethnography.
 At the time of book orders, it appeared an anthropology of immigration reform might be dated, as US legislation seemed imminent.
 That has not been the case, and I already miss the Gomberg-Muñoz perspective, some of which I was able to address in my recent Peoples and Cultures of Latin America and the Caribbean course.